TakiKishala/TESD_1800_Software_Development_Coursework/README.md

 # TESD_1800_Software_Development_Coursework
-#### This repository contains all my courswork for the software developement course.
+#### This repository contains all my work for the software developement course.